 Last week, I cooked a batch of Vegan Stuffed Shells for the boys when I went to a party.
 When I came home, the pan was empty, and they even did the dishes.
-Yes, they ate every last stuffed shell in the pan and didn’t leave me one.
-The vegan stuffed shell recipe I made, not only included Bocca Crumbles, but also Field Roast Italian Sausage.
-Although I am not a fan of alternative meat, my boys love it, so every once in a while I indulge them.
-This time with a Veggie Stuffed Shells Recipe.
+Yes, they ate every last stuffed shell in the pan and didn't leave me one.
+The vegan stuffed shell recipe I made included not only Bocca Crumbles but also Field Roast Italian Sausage.
+Although I am not a fan of alternative meat, my boys love it, so I indulge them every once in a while, this time with a Veggie Stuffed Shells Recipe.

 A VARIETY OF VEGGIES AND LENTILS ARE STUFFED INSIDE EACH JUMBO SHELL

 One of the best things about this recipe is I prepped everything beforehand.
-First, I chopped all the veggies when I was making my Hungarian Mushroom Soup, for the week.
-Then, I took a short cut my buying Trader Joes steamed, prepared lentils, and store-bought marinara sauce.
-When it was time to make dinner, all I had to do was saute the veggies and the lentils, stuff the shells and bake for 30 minutes.
+First, I chopped all the veggies when I was making my Hungarian Mushroom Soup for the week.
+Then, I took a shortcut by buying Trader Joe's steamed, prepared lentils, and store-bought marinara sauce.
+When it was time to make dinner, all I had to do was saute the veggies and the lentils, stuff the shells, and bake for 30 minutes.

 JUMBO STUFFED SHELLS OR OTHER COOKING OPTIONS FOR BAKING

-In order to bake the jumbo pasta shells for veggie stuffed shells, you first need to cook the noodles for 9 minutes.
-Then, it is important to remember to rinse the noodles in cold water, separate those noodles and let dry before filling.
+To bake the jumbo pasta shells for veggie stuffed shells, you first need to cook the noodles for 9 minutes.
+It is then important to remember to rinse the noodles in cold water, separate those noodles, and let them dry before filling.
 The noodles, for instance, will feel firm and a little undercooked.
-The noodles finish cooking in the oven, so don’t worry about undercooked pasta.
+The noodles finish cooking in the oven, so don't worry about undercooked pasta.

 USING A SPOON AND YOUR THUMB FILL EVERY VEGGIE STUFFED SHELLS TO THE MAXIMUM AND PLACE OPENING SIDE UP IN THE PAN

 Actually, this is a fun activity for the kids to help cook.
 So, get everyone involved, and let the stuffing begin.
 If you want to add vegan cheese, feel free to do so.
-I chose to skip the cheese, though, since I was serving the meal with Vegan Parmesan Cheese.
+I chose to skip the cheese, though, since I served the meal with Vegan Parmesan Cheese.

-Let’s just say the rest is a piece of cake.
-Simply cover the veggie stuffed shells with the remaining pasta sauce, cover with aluminum foil and bake for 30 minutes.
+Let's say the rest is a piece of cake.
+Cover the veggie stuffed shells with the remaining pasta sauce, cover with aluminum foil, and bake for 30 minutes.